 See Graduate Admissions in this Bulletin for information concerning admission policies.
-The application process must be completed by March 1, for fall admission.
+The application process opens on October 1 and must be completed by March 1, for fall admission.

 Program Requirements:

 In addition to the general degree requirements (see "Academic Policies and Procedure" and "Academic Programs" in this catalog) and the curriculum requirements noted below, the student must successfully complete the following: